equinor/appsec-fundamentals-authn-authz-cs/docs/content/intro.md

 ### THE MOST IMPORTANT REMINDER

 Be curious - don't be afraid to ask questions.
 You are never the only one with a problem or a challenge.
-Sharing screens an solving problems together maximizes learning for everyone!
+Sharing screens and solving problems together maximizes learning for everyone!